 Treatment depends on the cause of your lack of sweating.
 You may be given medicine to cause sweating.

-Hiroyuki Murota is in Nagasaki, Japan.
-Murota is rated as a Distinguished expert by MediFind in the treatment of Anhidrosis.
-He is also highly rated in 8 other conditions, according to our data.
-His top areas of expertise are Anhidrosis, Atopic Dermatitis, Hyperhidrosis, and Hives.
+Hiroyuki Murota practices in Nagasaki, Japan.
+Murota and is rated as an Elite expert by MediFind in the treatment of Anhidrosis.
+His top areas of expertise are Anhidrosis, Atopic Dermatitis, Hyperhidrosis, and Prurigo Nodularis.

-Atsushi Fukunaga is in Kobe, Japan.
-Fukunaga is rated as a Distinguished expert by MediFind in the treatment of Anhidrosis.
-He is also highly rated in 9 other conditions, according to our data.
-His top areas of expertise are Anhidrosis, Hives, Angioedema, and Hereditary Angioedema.
+Atsushi Fukunaga practices in Osaka, Japan.
+Fukunaga and is rated as an Elite expert by MediFind in the treatment of Anhidrosis.
+His top areas of expertise are Hives, Anhidrosis, Chronic Spontaneous Urticaria (CSU), Liver Embolization, and Cardiac Ablation.

 James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM.
 Diseases of the skin appendages.
 In: James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM, eds.
 Andrews' Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2020:chap 33.

 Miller JL.
 Diseases of the eccrine and apocrine sweat glands.
 In: Bolognia JL, Schaffer JV, Cerroni L, eds.
 Dermatology.
 4th ed.
-Philadelphia, PA: Elsevier Saunders; 2018:chap 39.
+Philadelphia, PA: Elsevier; 2018:chap 39.